-Premium and Enterprise customers have access to "native" Augmented Reality (AR) features of mobile devices, with no mobile app required.
-Native AR relies on glTF / USDZ files generated by Sketchfab and ARCore / ARKit features of modern mobile devices (Android / iOS, respectively).
+Premium and Enterprise customers have access to "app-free" Augmented Reality (AR) features of mobile devices, with no mobile app required.
+App-free AR relies on glTF / USDZ files generated by Sketchfab and ARCore / ARKit features of modern mobile devices (Android / iOS, respectively).

 How do I enable app-free AR?